Tim Häußler

-Tim Häußler (born 21 July 1997) is a German football full-back who plays for VSG Altglienicke.
+Tim Häußler (born 21 July 1997) is a German football full-back who plays for BFC Preussen.

 Club career

 Häußler began playing football in Hertha BSC in his native city Berlin and moved to Energie Cottbus U-17 in the summer of 2012.
 He made his professional debut in the 3.
 Liga on 2 May 2015 against SpVgg Unterhaching.

 He played 46 minutes of the game, before he was replaced by Jonas Zickert.
 He has played 2 games for Energie Cottbus since 2015.

 International career

 He has played 1 game for Germany U-18.